 When it comes to the overall bar design and layout, there are a number of guidelines that interior designers will recommend to owners throughout the construction of the bar space.

 First of all, the look and feel of the bar should match the atmosphere of the entire restaurant.
-The bar is part of the restaurant brand, and it only makes sense to ensure that the bar reflects the same mood, colours, tone, and design of the restaurant brand itself.
+The bar is a huge part of the restaurant brand.
+Therefore, you need to ensure that the bar reflects the same mood, colours, tone, and design of the restaurant brand.

 Secondly, proximity to both storage space and the kitchen of the restaurant is also important.
 You need to leave plenty of room for inventory near the space of the bar to keep the shelves fully stocked as time goes on.
-Creating space to store excess bottles of alcohol near the front of the bar saves time and simplifies the stocking of the shelves.
+Creating space to store excess bottles of alcohol near the front of the bar saves time.
+On top of that, it simplifies the stocking of the shelves.

 Additionally, some customers may choose to dine at the restaurant but do so at the bar.
-The bar should be in relatively close proximity to the kitchen so that any hot food can be delivered before it goes cold.
+The bar should be in relatively close proximity to the kitchen.
+This way, any hot food can be delivered before it goes cold.

 Bar design standard dimensions

-You need to make sure the height of the bar is comfortable enough for both the bartenders and the patrons who sit on the stools.
+You need to make sure the height of the bar is comfortable.
+Not just for the bartenders but also the patrons who sit on the stools.
 There’s a guide on restaurant bar design stating that industry best practices are for a 42” bar height coupled with stools that are 30” high.
 These heights give people a comfortable perch as they sit and enjoy a drink in your establishment.

 In addition to height, commercial bars have standard guidelines for length, width, and depth.
 A commercial bar has approximately 3’ of space between the front of the bar and where the inventory is located on the back wall.
 The width of a commercial restaurant bar typically ranges between 20” to 30” wide with an average depth of 25”.